pokergeist/SwitchIR/README.md

 **Success** - finally.
 I'm running IRLib2 example programs dump.ino and analyze.ino after giving IRLib the option to invert the interpreted polarity of the input signal from the IR receiver.

 **The attachInterrupt()) rabbit hole**: With no initial luck I tried passing interrupt 11 directly into attachInterrupt() instead of digitalPinToInterrupt(8).
 For the QT Py SAMD21 it turns out that attachInterrupt() calls macro digitalPinToInterrupt() expecting a enum EExt_Interrupts value.
 If you store the results of digitalPinToInterrupt(8) to an int, or use it as the interrupt parameter, you get 8, not interrupt 11. but if you call  attachInterrupt(11, ...) it converts it to interrupt 2 - not good.
 So there's a sneaky conversion between EExt_Interrupts  and int somewhere.
 Most of the time digitalPinToInterrupt() appears to do nothing until an EExt_Interrupts can be accepted.
-Anyway, that was an adventure with the Segger J-link debugger, Doxygen, and find | xargs | grep in the bowels of the Arduino board code, samd/\<ver>/cores/arduino/WVariant.h and Winterrupts.c may be of interest.
+Anyway, that was an adventure with the Segger J-link debugger, Doxygen, and find | xargs | grep in the bowels of the Arduino board code, samd/\<ver>/cores/arduino/WVariant.h and WInterrupts.c may be of interest.

+**... attachInterrupt() revisited ...** For **SAMD** all pins are interrupt capable so digdigitalPinToInterrupt() just returns the pin number.
+The conversion from pin to interrupt number occurs in attach/detachInterrupt with a pin descriptor table lookup.

-**Anyway...** so finally I modified the IRLib2 code to allow me to indicate that the IR LED signal is inverted (my transceiver pulls the signal down when IR is present) and provided a global readRecvPin() function that can invert the interpretation of the digitalRead(), i.e., HIGH from MARK to SPACE.
+**Anyway...** so finally I modified the IRLib2 code to allow me to indicate that the IR LED signal is inverted (my transceiver pulls the signal down when IR is present) and provided a global DIGTAL_READ() macro that can invert the polarity of digitalRead(), i.e., HIGH goes from MARK to SPACE.
 That allows dump.ino to spit out something like:

 ```
 Decoded Unknown(0): Value:0 Adrs:0 (0 bits)